genesis-extensions/genesis/doc/build-ubuntu-deb.md

 --------------------

 C++ compilers are memory-hungry.
-It is recommended to have at least 1.5 GB of memory available when compiling SafeCash.
+It is recommended to have at least 1.5 GB of memory available when compiling Genesis.
 On systems with less, gcc can be tuned to conserve memory with additional CXXFLAGS:

     ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"